 Help came in the shape of Borje Almquist, a Swedish photographer and printmaker, who was taking an MA at the Royal College of Art.
 It was Almquist who introduced Paul to the potential of adding Palladium to the process, varying the amount of Palladium to control the warmth of the tones within the print.

 A belief in the artistic potential of Platinum printing led the leading fashion photographer David Bailey to 31 Studio.
-Bailey’s famous prints of the 1960s shown in London and Los Angeles were printed by Paul.
+Bailey’s famous prints of the 1960s shown in London and Los Angeles have been printed by Paul.

 Bailey’s interest in the Platinum process was matched by an increasing number of other photographers searching for a distinctive and sensitive means of printing their work.
 By the mid 1990s this led to an expansion of 31 Studio’s business -

-An important exhibition and edition of the work of the French photographer Jacques Henri Lartigue was printed by the Studio and they have worked for a number of years with the Lee Miller Archives, home to some of the most notable photography of the Surrealist movement.
+An important exhibition and edition of the work of the French photographer Jacques Henri Lartigue has been printed by the Studio and they have worked for a number of years with the Lee Miller Archives, home to some of the most notable photography of the Surrealist movement.

 This Website comprises copyrighted materials.
 You may not copy, distribute, reuse, publish or use the images or any part of the images in any way whatsoever.